Sponsoring Body Details

 In its inaugural phase, the NSS unit at Sona Devi University has successfully conducted the following programs:

-This program aimed at educating students about the dangers of drug abuse on 26thJune, 2025.
-The session included guest lectures, poster campaigns, and interactive discussions, highlighting prevention strategies and mental health support.
+Educational program about the dangers of drug abuse featuring guest lectures, poster campaigns, and interactive discussions highlighting prevention strategies and mental health support.

 Future Programs and Expansion Plans